 Information and Services portfolio:

-In spite of original focus on specific areas, telecenters were quick to learn and therefore survived the transition with added information and services deliveries.
-Partnerships with service providers played an important role in consolidating the portfolio.
+Despite the original focus on specific areas, telecenters quickly learned and survived the transition with added information and services deliveries.
+In this effort, new partnerships with service providers played an essential role in consolidating the portfolio.

-Subsequently, partnership with the Indira Gandhi National Open University enabled telecenters to administer certified computer literacy classes, similarly with Orissa Primary Education Programme Authority the telecenters offered IT aided education (using animated multimedia CDs done by Azim Premji Foundation) to the students of designated primary schools in nearby areas and with ‘Mission Shakti’, Department of Women and Child Development, Government of Orissa, it ran a programme to educate women members of Self Help Groups on basic computing on a payment basis.
+Subsequently, the partnership with Indira Gandhi National Open University enabled telecenters to administer certified computer literacy classes.
+In partnership with the Orissa Primary Education Programme Authority, the telecenters offered IT aided education (using animated multimedia CDs developed by the Azim Premji Foundation) to the students of designated primary schools nearby.
+And finally, with ‘Mission Shakti’, Department of Women and Child Development, Government of Orissa, it ran a programme to educate women members of Self Help Groups on basic computing on a payment basis.

-The community IT volunteer who is in charge of day-to-day activities in the telecenter is selected by the management committee and is preferably a basic IT educated unemployed youth of the same village.
+The community IT volunteer who is in charge of day-to-day activities in the telecenter is selected by the management committee.
+The person typically is basic IT educated but unemployed youth of the same village.

-Each IT facilitator is in charge of a number of telecenters.
-IT facilitator is also the member of the District IT Society and acts as a bridge between the District Collector (head of district level administration) and the rural community.
+Each IT facilitator is in charge of many telecenters.
+The IT facilitator is also a member of the District IT Society and acts as a bridge between the District Collector (head of district-level administration) and the rural community.

-Role of UNDP-Orissa Hub in brokering the partnerships with various service providers is also a highlight.
-The Standard Operation Procedures (SOP) prepared by UNDP-Orissa Hub provided the guidance for day-to-day functioning of the telecenters.
-Its facilitation helped streamline the record keeping and reporting of the telecenters.
+The role of UNDP-Orissa Hub in brokering the partnerships with various service providers is also a highlight.
+The Standard Operation Procedures (SOP) prepared by UNDP-Orissa Hub guided the day-to-day functioning of the telecenters.
+Its facilitation helped streamline the record-keeping and reporting of the telecenters.

-Availability of telephone connection, internet access and power supply did have an effect on many services in the telecenters, specially the one which tried to lodge complaint to the district collectors through a website www.aamagaon.com.
-But more than anything else, it was not a hit because of lack of automation at government’s end, because once the complaints reached the collectors office, it is subjected to the same old route of the paper documents (in form of printouts) and delays.
+Availability of telephone connection, internet access and power supply did have an effect on many services in the telecenters, especially the one who tried to lodge complaints to the district collectors through a website www.aamagaon.com.
+But more than anything else, it was not a hit because of lack of automation at the government’s end, because once the complaints reached the collector’s office, it is subjected to the same old route of the paper documents (in the form of printouts) and delays.

-The premises for the telecenters were provided by the host organizations and this has contributed in strong ownership by the communities.
+The host organizations provided the premises for the telecenters, and this has contributed to strong ownership by the communities.

-In summary, as pioneering effort in setting and running of telecenters in Orissa, the initiative has extended the benefits of ICTs to the poorest of the poor and gained a lot in terms of learning.
-Analyzing the project from the perspective of the framework of Information and Services portfolio, Organizational Setup and Information Infrastructure, it offers guidance to the new initiatives planned on top of this.
+In summary, as a pioneering effort in setting and running telecenters in Orissa, the initiative has extended the benefits of ICTs to the poorest of the poor and gained a lot in terms of learning.
+Analyzing the project from the perspective of the Information and Services portfolio framework, Organizational Setup and Information Infrastructure offers guidance to the new initiatives planned on top of this.